Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 * measure the usability of the solution and the clarity of the instructions
 * measure the fluidity of the verification process and its integration into the overall customer experience

 To do this, Simon favors in person moderated interviews (he meets the participants at Ubble's offices in Paris) in order to be able to take into account the verbal AND non-verbal reactions of the participants with more precision.
-Following the recommendations of a peer, he turned to Tandemz to recruit his participants.
+Following the recommendation of a peer, he turned to Tandemz to recruit his participants.

 ”UX without testing is divination.”